fabiommendes/easymunk/README.rst

 capable 2d physics library `Chipmunk <http://chipmunk-physics.net>`_.

-Easymunk is a fork of the excellent Pymunk project, but it allows itself to deviate more from the original C-library.
+Easymunk is a fork of the excellent Easymunk project, but it allows itself to deviate more from the original C-library.
 The goal is to explore a more Pythonic interface and tends to be easier to use.